OZEV eligible Solar compatible

 You have tethered and untethered formats.
 Tethered is the hassle-free option, where the cable is always there.
 Untethered is for those who already have a cable they like or want a cleaner look, allowing users to attach their own cable for greater flexibility.

 Cable length matters.
-Cord Zero comes in both 5m and 8m cable options, giving you flexibility whether your parking spot is not always in the same place or you need to stretch a bit further.
-The Cord Zero lineup also includes the Cord One and Zero Charger models, offering a range of choices.
-If you prefer a simple alternative, the One Charger is known for its straightforward, user-friendly design.
+Cord Zero comes in 5m, 8m and 12m tethered cable options, giving you flexibility whether your parking spot is not always in the same place or you need to stretch a bit further.
+The wider Cord range also includes the Cord One and Cord Lite models, so there are simpler alternatives if you want them.

 How It Compares on Core Home Charging Basics

 On the basics, Cord Zero delivers.
-The 7.4kW charging is pretty much the maximum rate for most UK homes, ensuring efficient charging and consistent power delivery, matching the standard offered by leading brands like Andersen and Hypervolt.
-Cord Zero offers the same features as many premium chargers, such as 7.4kW charging and app control.
-It will reliably top up your battery overnight.
+The 7.4kW charging is pretty much the maximum rate for most UK homes on a single-phase supply, and it covers the core features you would expect, such as app control and scheduling.
+It will top up your battery overnight.

 It is not trying to be clever for the sake of it.
 It just works with all EVs, keeps the charging process steady, and makes life easier.